Download This Sample

 The snowy owl is a distinctive large white bird from the owl family.
 This type of owl is native to Arctic regions located in North America and parts of Eurasia.

-See the fact file below for more information on the snowy owl or alternatively, you can download our 26-page Snowy Owl worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the snowy owl or alternatively, you can download our 26-page Snowy Owl worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information